 "After three years or so of looking at the catalog and waiting for the right time to go, I had high expectations.
 Death Valley was everything I had hoped for!"

 DAY 1: We’ll meet in Las Vegas for our rental bike fitting at 3:00pm and then have our orientation and dinner at 5:00pm.
-If you arrive early, sign up for a spa treatment or take a dip in the hotel’s lovely pool.
-After our dinner together, you can take the hotel’s complimentary shuttle to the Strip to take in a show or to simply walk in this city that never sleeps.
+If you arrive early, take a dip in the hotel’s pool.
+After our dinner together, you can take go to the Strip to take in a show in this city that never sleeps.
 0 miles.